Picasso, Apollinaire and the strange case of the theft of the Mona Lisa

 He had to get rid of the Iberian heads in Picasso’s possession before the police found them.
 He frantically tried to contact Picasso but Picasso and Braque were on a painting expedition in Céret in the south.

 According to Fernande Olivier, (who wrote about the incident in her memoirs), when Picasso did eventually get back he and Apollinaire decided to destroy the evidence.
 They stuffed the sculptures into a suitcase and set out to throw them off a Parisian bridge into the Seine below.

 They set out on foot at midnight (from point 2, Picasso’s Cubist studio, 11 Boulevard de Clichy) but, whether through their artistic conscience or by the fact that they thought themselves under police surveillance, they never completed their desperate mission.

-They returned in the early hours to this studio with the suitcase and the heads.
-The escapade served to clear their minds; they then decided to return the statues through the intermediary of the same newspaper as Géry-Piéret.
+They returned in the early hours with the suitcase and the heads.
+The escapade served to clear their minds; they decided to return the statues through the intermediary of the same newspaper as Géry-Piéret.

 A feverish atmosphere